 Some clothing items might not suit you, but they would look great on this or that friend.
 Turn your extra clothing items into gifts for friends and family.

 Sending unwanted clothing items to a thrift store is a good way to ensure that your clothes will be used.

 Use Offer Up or Facebook Marketplace to sell unwanted clothing items that you spent a lot on or that you think you could make some change from.

-Categorizing your clothes is one of the most efficient ways to pack for a move.
+Categorizing your clothes is one of the most efficient ways to pack clothes for moving.
 First, pack out of season clothing, preferably clothing for the opposite season that you are in.
-If it is summer, pack winter clothes first and vice versa.
+If it is summer, pack winter clothes to start and vice versa.

 You can even categorize down further if you want to make the unpacking process easier as well as know exactly where all your pieces are during your move.
 You could categorize by material or size to help you avoid opening the wrong box should you need an item of clothing while moving.

 There are two popular folding techniques used when packing clothes for a move.
 You can decide for yourself which method is most efficient for packing your clothing items.

 Rolling your clothes: Rolling clothes is a packing technique used by many travelers and movers.
 It is considered an efficient way to pack clothes and has the benefit of allowing you to remove items without upsetting other rolled items in the same box.
 While this is an efficient way of packing for travel, our moving experts think it may not be the best way to pack your clothes for moving.
 Which is why we recommend the next method: